Installing Ceramic Tile

 Allow the floor to sit overnight before grouting.

 You have several choices in grout for tile.
 See our report on grout types for more info.
 Generally, sanded grout should be used in grout joints 1/8 inch or larger and unsanded grout should be used in joints less than 1/8inch.

 When purchasing grout make sure to buy enough to cover the entire project.
 It is a good idea to buy extra for repairs later.
 See diagram # for estimating how much grout to purchase.

 Mix the grout in a small bucket.
-Add the powder first and then add water to the bucket and stir with a wooded stick.
+Add the powder first and then add water to the bucket and stir with a wooden stick.
 Do not use a paint mixer attached to a drill to stir.
 This is too fast and will create air bubbles in the grout.
-If your using a latex or acrylic additive, please read the directions on the bottle carefully.
+If you are using a latex or acrylic additive, please read the directions on the bottle carefully.
 Some of these admixtures are used with no water.